 Kappy’s Subs in Maitland, Florida

-With Marcela in her world, I made a return to Kappy’s Subs (501 N Orlando Avenue, Maitland) after seven years.
+With Marcela in her world, I returned to Kappy’s Subs (501 N Orlando Avenue, Maitland) after seven years.
 It was only a ten-minute drive from Orange Tree.

 Since 1967, Kappy’s Subs has served their cheesesteaks to the Orlando hangry.
 There are two beef versions available, a shredded Philly-style and chopped beef more akin to the chopped cheese that is all the hipster rage at the moment.